Onboarding to Teams

 Adding existing RescueTime users to your team

-If any of your members have an existing RescueTime account, they will be able to attach that account to your team by accepting the invitation you send.
+If any of your members have an existing RescueTime account, they will be able to attach that account to your team by accepting your invitation.